Bet Lynch: Storylines

-In January 1990, Alec meets his daughter, Sandra Arden (Kathy Jameson), for the first time in 20 years and he meets Sandra's husband Tim and daughter Vicky Arden (Helen Warburton).
+In January 1990, Alec meets his daughter, Sandra Arden (Kathy Jameson), for the first time in twenty years and he meets Sandra's husband Tim and daughter Vicky Arden (Helen Warburton).
 On Sandra's birthday, Bet overhears Sandra telling Tim she wants nothing to do with Alec.
 Bet breaks the news to Alec, but he refuses to believe it until Sandra tells him.
-Bet visits Sandra and talks to her, persuading to give Alec a chance and after thinking, Sandra agrees.
+Bet visits Sandra and talks to her, persuading her to give Alec a chance and after thinking about it, Sandra agrees.
 In 1991, days after the death of Alec's former wife, Sandra and Tim are killed in a car crash and Vicky (now Chloe Newsome) stays with Bet and Alec, who later become her legal guardians.
-Bet and Alec look after Vicky whilst she is on holidays from her private school but become concerned when she starts to become friends with Steve and Andy MacDonald who lead her astray.
+Bet and Alec look after Vicky while she is on holiday from her private school but become concerned when she starts to become friends with Steve (Simon Gregson) and Andy McDonald (Nicholas Cochrane) who lead her astray.
 Bet supports Ken Barlow (William Roache), who has become suicidal over his split from wife Deirdre (Anne Kirkbride), and prevents him from overdosing on pills on New Year's Day 1991.

 In mid-1992, Alec is offered a job as a cruise manager down in Southampton and suggests to Bet that they sell The Rovers and move down to the south coast.
 Bet is initially hesitant but eventually agrees to go and Alec sells the pub back to Newton & Ridley.
-Bet has second thoughts about moving so far away from her friends and the pub that, on the morning of departure, visits the new head of Newton & Ridley Richard Wilmore.
-Wilmore is reluctant to let Bet remain on as manager and only agrees if she completes a six month probationary period.
+Bet has second thoughts about moving so far away from her friends and the pub and on the morning of departure, visits the new head of Newton & Ridley, Richard Wilmore.
+Wilmore is reluctant to let Bet remain on as manager and only agrees if she completes a six-month probationary period.
 The same day, Bet reveals what she has done to Alec who is disgusted with her behaviour and leaves without her.
 Richard Wilmore frequently visits the Rovers Return and is initially less than happy that Bet is resistant to organising events like Quiz Nights in order to improve revenue but grudgingly agrees to extend her contract after the probationary period is completed.
-Bet also supports Rita when she marries Ted Sullivan who then succumbs to a brain tumour a few weeks later.
+Bet also supports Rita when she marries Ted Sullivan (William Russell) who then succumbs to a brain tumour a few weeks later.